-Chappie dog food is a long-standing dog food brand based in the United Kingdom.
+Chappie dog food is a long-standing dog food brand based in the United Kingdom that has been operational since 1934, which makes it one of the oldest brands still producing dog food.

-Chappie recipes are not widely available but can be bought from select pet food stores as well as at some online pet food websites like PetsAtHome.
+If you are looking to get ahold of Chappie recipes, they tend not to be as widely available as some brands but can be bought from some veterinary practices, from select pet food stores, as well as at some online pet food websites like PetsAtHome.

 Chappie Product Range

-Sadly, the nutrition provided by Chappie products is not impressive and could be described by some as inferior.
+Sadly, the nutrition provided by Chappie products is not impressive when compared to most other dog food brands and could be described by some as inferior.

 Below is an example of the nutrition provided by a dry dog food recipe from Chappie.